Stepping through Code

-If you no longer want to debug a function (for example, the one you've just stepped into), use the Step Out command Shift+F11 that is also available in the Run menu and in the Debug window.
+If you no longer want to debug a function (e.g., the one you've just stepped into), use the Step Out command (Shift+F11) that is available in the Run menu and in the Debug window.

 The debugger will execute the remaining lines of the function by itself and set the execution pointer at the statement following the function call.

-If you are not interested in how a particular function works, you can skip it over (the function will still be executed) — use the Step Over command F10 that is also available in the Run menu and in the Debug window.
+If you are not interested in how a particular function works, you can skip it over (the function will still be executed) — use the Step Over command (F10) that is available in the Run menu and in the Debug window.

-If there are breakpoints between the current execution point and the target statement, you can force the debugger to skip these breakpoints with the Force Run to Statement command Ctrl+Alt+F9 that is also available in the Run menu and in the Debug window.
+If there are breakpoints between the current execution point and the cursor location, you can force the debugger to skip these breakpoints with the Force Run to Statement command (Ctrl+Alt+F9) that is available in the Run menu and in the Debug window.